How the Administrative Assistant Exam Works in North Dakota

 Frequently Asked Questions

-Administrative Assistant job openings in North Dakota are announced by the North Dakota Office of Management and Budget or individual agencies.
-Monitor their official websites for exam announcements.
-When an exam is posted, submit your application during the open filing period and wait for a test date assignment.
+Administrative Assistant openings in North Dakota are announced by the North Dakota Office of Management and Budget or by individual agencies that hire from the eligible list.
+Monitor official postings, apply during the filing window, and watch for a written test date once the exam opens.

-What is the minimum passing score for the administrative assistant exam in North Dakota?
+What score should I aim for on the administrative assistant exam in North Dakota?+

-How long does the administrative assistant hiring process take in North Dakota?
+How long can the full administrative assistant hiring process take in North Dakota?+